freebsd/freebsd-src/docs/LangRef.rst

 structural type <t_opaque>`) can be stored.

 If the ``store`` is marked as ``atomic``, it takes an extra :ref:`ordering
-<ordering>` and optional ``singlethread`` argument.
-The ``acquire`` and
+<ordering>` and optional ``syncscope("<target-scope>")`` argument.
+The
-``acq_rel`` orderings aren't valid on ``store`` instructions.
+``acquire`` and ``acq_rel`` orderings aren't valid on ``store`` instructions.
 Atomic loads produce :ref:`defined <memmodel>` results when they may see multiple atomic stores.
 The type of the pointee must be an integer, pointer, or floating-point type whose bit width is a power of two greater than or equal to eight and less than or equal to a target-specific size limit.  ``align`` must be explicitly specified on atomic stores, and the store has undefined behavior if the alignment is not set to a value which is at least the size in bytes of the pointee. ``!nontemporal`` does not have any defined semantics for atomic stores.

 The optional constant ``align`` argument specifies the alignment of the